vyhyb/listeningpy/README.md

 This library was created thanks to the [FAST-J-23-8284](https://www.vut.cz/vav/projekty/detail/35091) project.

-Special thanks to Prof. Monika Rychtáriková for her help with the theory and design of the listening tests and also to Yannick Sluyts and Dominika Hudokova for their valuable feedback.
+Special thanks to Prof. Monika Rychtarikova for her help with the theory and design of the listening tests and also to Prof. Christ Glorieux, Yannick Sluyts and Dominika Hudokova for their valuable feedback.

 Github Copilot was used to generate parts of the documentation and code.